 Exercise is important when it comes to tackling cellulite.
-The premise is that the harder you work and the higher you get your heart rate, the more you'll burn fat (opens in new tab).
-Which in turn will help with the exterior appearance of said fat cells.
+The premise is that the harder you work and the higher you get your heart rate, the more you'll burn fat, which in turn will help with the exterior appearance of said fat cells.

 "This is because strength training not only improves the tone of muscle tissue, but it also helps maintain and slowly increase the amount of lean muscle tissue in your body over time, which can help to create a smoother look," he explains.

 "This combined with regular HIIT will help your body burn maximum calories in a short space of time.
 As well as keep your metabolism elevated for hours after exercise which is beneficial in the fight against cellulite."